ietf-wg-cellar/matroska-specification/chapters.md

 #### Ordered-Edition and Matroska Segment Linking

+Hard Linking:

-- Hard Linking: `Ordered-Chapters` supersedes the `Hard Linking`.
+: `Ordered Chapters` supersede the `Hard Linking`.

+Medium Linking:

-- Medium Linking: `Ordered Chapters` are used in a normal way and can be combined with the `ChapterSegmentUUID` element, which establishes a link to another Segment.
+: `Ordered Chapters` are used in a normal way and can be combined with the `ChapterSegmentUUID` element, which establishes a link to another Segment.

 See (#linked-segments) on the Linked Segments for more information